orzel/sygeco/docs/index.md

 I do not intend to provide kits on tindie or whatever.
 I have a few spare PCBs though, [contact me](https://freehackers.org/thomas/feedback/) if interested, especially if you happen to live near Paris/France.

+## Downloads

+The reference is the repository, but for your convenience, here are some 'final products' downloads.

+* [sygeco-1.0-launcher.zip](https://freehackers.org/projects/downloads/sygeco-1.0-launcher.zip) : launcher + all games and images I could find.
+* [sygeco-1.0.gerbers.zip](https://freehackers.org/projects/downloads/sygeco-1.0.gerbers.zip) : Gerber files, all files required for "PCB printing".

 ## Gallery

 Some more photos and images: